 This is the highest point on the island and more than 500 meter above sea level.
 It can be reached by scooter and a short hike.
 It is located in the middle of the island and a cool thing to do when you pass by.
 The views across the island and the ocean are great on a clear day.
 There is also a temple that can be visited.

-This is one of those things to do in Nusa Penida that I did not do.
+This is one of those popular things to do in Nusa Penida on the other side of the island from for example Kelingking.
 This is the number one place on the island to relax in style.
 A picture perfect white sand beach, tall palm trees, hammocks, fresh coconuts and there can even be found local Nusa Penida accommodation.
 Definitely a winner!

 There are a couple incredible rock formations sticking out of the ocean and from Banah Cliff Point you have a spectacular view.
 Definitely another instagrammable spot and also a great place to watch the sunset and spot manta rays.
 The roads to get here are unfortunately in a bad condition.

 By accident I discovered this incredible viewpoint.
 You can only get here by scooter and the roads are terrible, but the views to the East are incredible.
 This is probably one of the most romantic places to see in Nusa Penida as it is almost guaranteed that you will be alone.
 You can also spot manta rays from up here if you are lucky.